Our knowledge of orthopaedics. Your best health.

 Nonsurgical Treatment

-Biceps tendinitis is typically first treated with simple methods.
-This type of nonsurgical treatment is usually effective in most patients.
+Biceps tendinitis is typically first treated with nonsurgical methods.
+This type of nonsurgical treatment is very effective in most patients.

 Rest.
 The first step toward recovery is to avoid activities that cause pain.